 Regeneration Neurons in the central nervous system and myocardium are tissues with an extremely low prevalence of organ-specific AIDs.
 However they occupy a considerable volume in the human body and trigger infectious diseases are not uncommon.
-Multiple sclerosis (MS) is representative of the AIDs of the cranial nervous system, but it is a disease of the myelin sheath (Dobson et al., 2019).
-Guillain-Barre syndrome (GBS) has not only a demyelinating type but also an axonal type, but it is a peripheral neuropathy (Hughes et al., 2005).
-Autoimmune encephalitis (AE) includes Hashimoto's encephalopathy (HE), autoimmune disseminated encephalomyelitis (ADEM), limbic encephalitis (LE), etc. HE is a disease that is concurrent with Hashimoto's disease, and ADEM is a demyelinating disease (Tenembaum et al., 2007).
-LE has a low prevalence rate of 2.0/100,000 and is mainly associated with tumors (Dubey et al., 2018; Anderson et al., 2008).
-There are few cases of AE where purely neurons primarily cause inflammation.
-Autoimmune myocarditis (AMC) includes dilated cardiomyopathy (DCM), giant cell myocarditis (GCM), eosinophilic myocarditis (EM), etc. DCM is to the extent that autoimmune mechanisms are considered as one of the causes (McKenna et al., 2017), while GCM and EM are mainly secondary to collagen disease (Bracamonte-Baran et al., 2017), and the prevalence is also low (Brambatti et al., 2017; Cooper Jr, 2009).
-The brain has immune privilege, and the immune system in the brain is suppressed, so it was thought that no immune response would occur, but recent research has shown that it is subject to immune surveillance (Ransohoff et al., 2012).
-The prevalence of MS, an AID of the myelin sheath in the central nerve, is not low at 58.3/100,000.
+Multiple sclerosis (MS) is representative of the AIDs of the cranial nervous system, but it is a disease of the myelin sheath.54 Guillain-Barre syndrome (GBS) has not only a demyelinating type but also an axonal type, but it is a peripheral neuropathy.55 Autoimmune encephalitis (AE) includes Hashimoto's encephalopathy (HE), autoimmune disseminated encephalomyelitis (ADEM), limbic encephalitis (LE), etc. HE is a disease that is concurrent with Hashimoto's disease, and ADEM is a demyelinating disease.56 LE has a low prevalence rate of 2.0/100,000 and is mainly associated with tumors.^{57,58} There are few cases of AE where purely neurons primarily cause inflammation.
+Autoimmune myocarditis (AMC) includes dilated cardiomyopathy (DCM), giant cell myocarditis (GCM), eosinophilic myocarditis (EM), etc. DCM is to the extent that autoimmune mechanisms are considered as one of the causes ,59 while GCM and EM are mainly secondary to collagen disease,60 and the prevalence is also low .61,62 The brain has immune privilege, and the immune system in the brain is suppressed, so it was thought that no immune response would occur, but recent research has shown that it is subject to immune surveillance.63 The prevalence of MS, an AID of the myelin sheath in the central nerve, is not low at 58.3/100,000.
 The myocardium is not an immune privilege tissue, and the low prevalence of AIDs in neurons and myocardium are unlikely to be due to a suppressive immune system.
-The myelin sheath has a robust regenerative capacity (Franklin et al., 2017), and peripheral nerves have some regenerative capacity, whereas neurons in the central nervous system do not (Mahar et al., 2018).
-Myocardium also has little regenerative capacity (Uygur et al., 2016).
-Cell regeneration may be necessary for the onset of AIDs.
+The myelin sheath has a robust regenerative capacity,64 and peripheral nerves have some regenerative capacity, whereas neurons in the central nervous system do not.65 Myocardium also has little regenerative capacity.66 Cell regeneration may be necessary for the onset of AIDs.
 The lack of regenerative capacity in two major organs, which are extremely important for the survival of animals, may be due to the more significant disadvantages than the benefits associated with regeneration.
 From the above, it is considered that the development of AIDs requires cell destruction and regeneration.